The Eras Tour Poster

 folklore

-As a sister album to “folklore”, the visuals for Swift’s ninth album were similar in typefaces used, as is for the official albums’ aesthetics.
+As a sister album to “folklore”, the visuals for Swift’s ninth album used identical title typefaces and similar muted colors, as is the case for the albums’ official aesthetics.
 A champagne glass was illustrated as the main visual to represent this album, complete with an engagement ring resting at the bottom of the glass.
 This highlights the song “champagne problems” in which a marriage proposal is met with an unwanted response, but also speaks to the larger theme of marriage seen throughout the album.
 The song “happiness” discusses the dissolution of a marriage after seven years together while the track “no body, no crime” speaks to a marital affair.
 Lyrics were chosen from “willow” that speak to the idea of an object of affection being a prize to be won and introduces the concept of cheating to achieve that.

 evermore